xmonad/xmonad/TUTORIAL.md

 Haskell dependency is updated—else xmonad may fail to start when you want to log in!

-We're going to assume xmonad version `0.17.0` and xmonad-contrib version `0.17.0` here, though most of these steps should work with older versions as well.
+We're going to assume xmonad version `>= 0.17.0` and xmonad-contrib version `>= 0.17.0` here, though most of these steps should work with older versions as well.
 When we get to the relevant parts, will point you to alternatives that work with at least xmonad version `0.15` and xmonad-contrib version `0.16`.
-This will usually be accompanied by a big "_IF YOU ARE ON A VERSION `< 0.17.0`_", so don't worry about missing it!
+This will usually be accompanied by big warning labels for the respective version bounds, so don't worry about missing it!

 Throughout the tutorial we will use, for keybindings, a syntax very akin to the [GNU Emacs conventions] for the same thing—so `C-x` means "hold